ellakoa/postcard-poem/content/posts/watching-the-show.md

   as the sun starts to rise
   chasing the dark from the night sky
   A perfect day to visit the bay
-  Let's see who comes out today
+  Let's see who visits today

   Fisherman casting out with a splash
   Canoeists passing by in a dash